 Thus, we’ve compiled a list of a few tricks of the trade (at right) to help you maintain your favorites, adding years to their life and insuring that they’re worn to perfection.

 Suede is celebrated for being very soft and supple leather.
 Due to its textured nature and open pores, suede may become dirty and quickly absorb liquids.
 Below are tips to help you protect your new products, or tend to products that have encountered the natural elements that come with wear and tear.

-Prevent water spots and oil stains with Scotchgard™ protector.
+Prevent water spots and oil stains with Weather Guard or a ScotchguardTM product.
 Simply spray on and allow two hours to dry.
-We recommend two applications for first-time use, then weekly or monthly treatments depending on how often the footwear is worn.
+We recommend two applications before wearing for the first time, then weekly or monthly treatments depending on how often your footwear is worn.

 Choose a delicate leather cream to clean and preserve your leather’s soft, supple texture.

-The natural oils and attributes of leather cause laces to easily untie.
+The natural oils an attributes of leather causes laces to easily untie.
 Tips to keep them laced:

-- Once your footwear is broken in, adjust your lacing to a perfect fit, then soak the bow (not the whole shoe) in water.
-Let them dry naturally, shrinking the leather slightly, and your laces will remain tied.
+- Slip into your footwear and adjust the laces to a comfortable fit.
+Soak the bow (not the whole shoe) in water; this will shrink the leather slightly.
+Let the bow dry naturally and your laces will remain tied.

 - You can also apply a small drop of superglue underneath your bow’s knot for extra security.

 If you find the fringe of your favorite fringe boots has gone a bit wild, an iron or flat iron hair straightener may be the remedy!
 Lay the boot down on a flat surface and place a cotton towel underneath the area you will be straightening.
 Fold part of the towel on top of the fringe and start to iron (using a no stream setting) in a downward motion.
 Place the boots in an upright position and away from direct sunlight to dry.